![]() |

 A: Take it out and make sure it’s off! what not to do after you see your dropped phone in water read more

-Q: How to dry out and fix a water damaged cell phone?
+Q: How to dry out and fix a water-damaged cell phone?

-First Aid: Surprisingly, about 8 out of 10 of all liquid damaged phones can be saved if the smartphone is powered down and brought in for immediate repair.
+First Aid: Surprisingly, about 8 out of 10 of all liquid-damaged phones can be saved if the smartphone is powered down and brought in for immediate repair.

 Try removing any liquid or water as soon as possible.
 If you have access to a vacuum cleaner, you can use it to help suck the liquid out.
 Avoid using a blow hair dryer, as it can push the liquid further into the crevices of your smartphone.
 If possible, immediately remove the phone battery and do not plug the charger in.
 Put your phone in a zip-locked bag filled with dry rice or silica packets; the more, the better.
-These items draw in and absorb moisture and are a good way to save your smartphone from the liquid or water.
+These items draw in and absorb moisture and are a good way to save your smartphone from liquid or water.

 Leave the phone in the bag for a minimum of 24 hours; however, if the phone "sank beneath the waves," as in it was completely submerged, then keep it in for 48-72 hours.
 Also, place it in a warm area to increase the evaporation speed.
 But, remember, do not put the battery back into your phone or hook it up to any charger or power source.
 Even if the smartphone starts working, it's best to bring it to a repair tech to have someone look it over.
 Previously wet smartphones have a high chance of future failure due to what's left behind after the liquid or water has evaporated, which can corrode the phone circuit's interior.
-Be safe-bring it in.
+We bring it in.

 Problem: Software failure in smartphones